Tropical Déjà Vu? Didn't We Already Have Tropical Storm Gabrielle? | Weather.com

 The Weather Channel

-We very nearly had Tropical Storm Gabrielle earlier this month, but now we're watching for the seventh storm of the season again.
-Here's why.
+We very nearly had Tropical Storm Gabrielle earlier this month, but now we finally have the seventh storm of the season.
+Here's what happened.

 Jonathan Belles

-We're expecting Tropical Storm Gabrielle to sweep across the Atlantic over the next several days, but didn't we already say that this month?
+Tropical Storm Gabrielle will sweep across the Atlantic over the next several days, but didn't we already say that this month?

 Yes, actually, we did.